MISTLab/CAPRICORN/README.md

 The default folder to save outputs is `../results`.
 If you want to use this, you should create it yourself before running the script.

 Once you have chosen the right settings and paths you can run the simulations.
-This will take more than a few minutes since many computations are performed, and cases simulated.
+This can take a little time since many simulations are performed.

 To run the script, simply call from the `src` directory:
 ```